djhanggi/swifter/README.md

 Issues
 =======

-* Xcode6-Beta5 cannot compile generic types (workaround: wrap T as [T])
+* Xcode6-Beta5 cannot compile generic types (workaround: wrap T as [T]).
-* Xcode6-Beta5 has difficulty inferencing types
+* Xcode6-Beta5 has difficulty inferencing types.
+* List.append is not thread-safe (PersistentData access).
+* There are no concurrency or memory usage tests.
+* Nil, Cons, Appension are not private.
+* Demo can be cleaned.

 Future Developments
 =======